 Considered one of the most intelligent breeds, the Doberman is one of the most popular dogs in the world.
 And is that this wonderful dog is also energetic, affectionate and very protective.
 However, it also has its weak points, such as impulsiveness.
 That is why it is important to train a Doberman correctly from puppyhood.
+We will tell you about how to train a doberman puppy at home.

 From article we are going to show you the most important steps that you must take in the education of your puppy, or if your dog is already an adult, the best tips to train him.
 Read on and discover with us how to train a Doberman properly.